What is Equine Cushing’s Disease?

 - pro-opiomelanocortinderived peptides (POMC)

 The pituitary also causes increased levels of the steroid cortisol which depress the immune system meaning a greater risk from other infections and a delay in any healing.

-The malfunctioning gland itself, grows in size and leads to non-cancerous (and sometimes cancerous) cells forming a tumour in the section of the gland known as the ‘pars intermedia’.
+The malfunctioning gland itself, grows in size and leads to non-cancerous (and sometimes cancerous) cells forming a tumour in the section of the gland known as the ‘pars intermedia’ – hence the name Pituitary Pars Intermedia Dysfunction.
 The tumour can then press against the brain and in advanced stages can lead to neurological issues.
-There is still some debate which comes first, the tumour or hypertrophy; this is where the tissues enlarge due to the extra work caused by the malfunction of the gland.
+There is still some debate which comes first, the tumour or hypertrophy; the latter is where the tissues enlarge due to the extra work caused by the malfunction of the gland.

 What is the prognosis for horses with PPID?

 PPID is a progressive disease which can not be cured at present, it can only be managed with treatment.
 The most commonly used drug on the market to date is Pergolide mesylate, a dopamine therapy, which acts on the receptors of the pars intermedia to suppress tissue enlargement or tumour growth and it stimulates dopamine release, which in turn regulates the pituitary gland.

 Homeopathic vet Mark Elliot carried out research into two homeopathic remedies, ACTH 30c and Quercus robur 30c, which were prepared in a ‘standardised’ manner (i.e. usually homeopathic remedies treat the individual not the disease so are prepared individually).
 The overall success rate was 80% which concludes that homeopathy lends itself to the treatment of Cushing’s Disease.